esitarski/RaceDB/Install-Readme.txt

 RaceDB does not require the internet while it is running.

-To start RaceDB and connect to the rfid reader, use the following command:
+To start RaceDB and connect to an Impinj RFID reader, use the following command:

   python manage.py launch --rfid_reader

+You must open port 5084 on your operating system.

 When RaceDB comes up, login with username="super", password="super".
 This will log you into the system with superuser capabilities, which you will need to configure races.

  To see all possible "launch" command options, do: